Seth22/Student-Loan-Debt/README.md

 Input the interest rate
 Input the years it will take to pay off the loan

-Get monthly payments
+Output monthly payments

-Get yearly payments
+Output yearly payments

-Get total amount paid
+Output total amount paid

-Get total interest paid
+Output total interest paid